BITSS-OPA/URAP-week-progress/20-max-spring-21/weekly_reports.md

 ## Week 10 (Apr.
 18 - Apr.
 24)

-- [ ] finish 'Twenty-year economic impacts of deworming' reproduction
+- [x] finish 'Twenty-year economic impacts of deworming' reproduction
-  - [ ] merge `notes.md` into `README.md`
+  - [x] merge `notes.md` into `README.md`
-- [ ] create tutorial on using Citrix for Stata for new apprentices
+- [x] create tutorial on using Citrix for Stata for new apprentices
-- [ ] resume 'Methods Matter' reproduction
+- [x] resume 'Methods Matter' reproduction
+- [x] ACRE regex task

+## Notes

+- need to submit suggestion for diagram builder
+- comment on assessment saving bug issue thread
+- submit suggestion for display of master files in diagram builder?

-I worked  hours this week
+I worked 9 hours this week